tallguyjenks/DevLog/DevLog/p.doing.homelab.services.proxmox.vm.win10-ssms.md

 30. BONUS
     1. For faster performance can activate Remote Desktop and just RDP onto the VM for near native performance
     2. On mac use [this app](https://apps.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12)
+    3. If unable to connect to the VM and pinging the VM doesn't work check that the firewalls are not on for the VM or turn them off to establish connectivity

 [0]: https://www.microsoft.com/en-us/software-download/windows10ISO
 [1]: https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/index.html